andrewhalle/build-your-own/markdowns/gpg.md

 Let's start by writing a nom parser for base64 text.
 I'll use the fact that my PGP implementation writes out base64 chunks in lines of 64 characters (I believe all implementations would do this, but I couldn't find a quick reference for it in the RFC.
 I don't consider it an important detail).

-We start in the same way we started with parsing a chunk of dash-escaped text
+We start in the same way we started previously, when we were parsing a chunk of dash-escaped text

 ```rust
 /// Parse a chunk of base64 encoded text.